prism-em/prism-em.github.io/downloads-binaries.md

 ## Conda-forge packages

 GPU or CPU Prismatic binaries are packaged on [conda-forge](https://conda-forge.org) for Windows, MacOS and Linux.
-They can be installed easily in an Anaconda/Miniconda distribution using the conda package manager.
+They can be installed easily in an Anaconda/Miniconda distribution using the [conda](https://docs.conda.io) or [mamba](https://github.com/mamba-org/mamba) package manager.

 To install all variants of prismatic, run from an Anaconda command prompt:

 ~~~
 conda install prismatic -c conda-forge
 ~~~
-If a CUDA compatible GPU is available, the GPU packages (linux only) will be selected by default and a cudatoolkit [compatible with your GPU](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) (Kepler and above) will be installed automatically.
-To switch to CPU packages, see instructions below.
+If a CUDA compatible GPU is available, the GPU packages will be selected by default and a cudatoolkit [compatible with your GPU](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) (Kepler and above) will be installed automatically.
+Otherwise, the CPU will be selected.
+To switch or explicitely select CPU packages, see instructions below.
 If you don't want to install all variants, you can install them separately.

 To install prismatic CLI (`prismatic-cli` and `prismatic-double` for double precision):
 ~~~